 Based on the novel of the same name by Zhao Qianqian, this coming-of-age Chinese drama features Si Tu Mo (played by Xing Fei).
 As her graduation looms, she is like many graduates who are unsure of their future.
 However, after being forced to move into an apartment by her mother, she finds herself enamored by Gu Wei Yi (played by Lin Yi), a physics student.

 Put Your Head On My Shoulder is a classic rom-com.
 The character of Si Tu Mo is quite relatable, as someone young but does not have a solid idea.
-The principal leads are adorable in their way.
+The principal leads are adorable in their own way.
 Lin Yi and Xing Fei play the innocent and naïve young couple to a T. The cinematography leads to some beautiful shots.
 Overall, this is one drama that makes you feel good.

 19/30.
 Word of Honor